Milney77/IXN-IBM-Edutopia/README.md

 npx prisma migrate reset
 ```

-9 - Navigate to the root/client folder and create another environment file called ".env".
+9 - Navigate to the root/client folder and open the environment file called ".env" (or create it if it doesn't exist).

 10 - In this file, you will need to add the following.
 If you are not using PORT=3001, then change the number after localhost: to the port number you are using.
 ```bash